Skip to main content

 }

-When Attestations are issued by Attesters, they are written to chain which requires a deposit.
+When Attesters issue Attestations, they are written to the chain, which requires a deposit.
 Each new Credential is unique.
-While we're testing, we can store and reuse credentials to avoid multiple attestations.
-To do this store the output into ./claimer/_credential.json.
-You can also share this credential with others in the workshop to see how they get denied from fraudulent senders.
+During testing, you can store and reuse credentials into ./claimer/_credential.json to avoid multiple attestations.

 Runโ€‹